FloLast/NLP/Assignment 2/README.txt

 MultinomialNB  # With alpha=0.53  -> acc=78.72
 LinearSVC      # With C=0.138     -> acc=79.26

-In src you can find 3 classifier python files :
+In src you can find 4 classifier python files :
 - classifier_spacy which uses the SpaCy library and lemmatisation but has a very long computation time
+- classifier_cnn in which we tried to implement a neural network
 - classifier_dev which was used during development to test different algorithms, visualise accuracy scores and confusion matrices (on the train and the test set)
 - classifier which is the “production” file; no print and only the chosen algorithm to be as clear as possible

-3. ACCURACY ON DEVDATA
+ACCURACY ON DEVDATA

 79.26